Salvador de Bahia is the 4th largest city in Brazil, and is situated in the Northeast of the country.

-The Linha Viva project would cut right through the large neighbourhood, uprooting many from their homes and dividing the community.
-Invisibility is a threat that hampers not only the right to the city of vulnerable populations, but also their dignity.
+The Linha Viva project would cut right through the large neighbourhood, uprooting many and dividing the community, a threat that hampers not only the right to the city of vulnerable populations, but also their dignity.

-The neighbourhood is classified as a Zonas Especiais de Interesse Social or Special Zone of Social Interest (ZEIS), which recognises its vulnerability as well as the need for the provision of social housing and social infrastructure.
+The neighbourhood is classified as a Special Zone of Social Interest (ZEIS), which recognises its vulnerability as well as the need for the provision of social housing and social infrastructure.

 Despite its strategic location and being categorised as ZEIS, Saramandaia lacks social infrastructures such as secure housing and spaces for leisure.

 Saramandaia is located beside an upmarket shopping centre.
-This girl said that her and friends enjoy looking at it but can’t enter as it is “only for chic people”, an internalisation of the stigma and negative representations of the community.
+This girl said that her and friends enjoy looking at it but can’t enter as it is “only for chic people”, an internalisation of the stigmatisation of the community.

-Cultural and artistic activities can be a way of generating a collective identity and fostering a pride in the community and Afro-Brazilian culture as a means to counter negative representations and the internalisation of stigma.
+Cultural and artistic activities can be a way of generating a collective identity and fostering a pride in the community and Afro-Brazilian culture as a means to counter negative representations.